 Funds made available through this award will not be used to replace state or local funds that would, in the absence of this grant, be made available for the same purposes.
+Supplanting occurs when a non-federal entity reduces state or local funds for an activity, specifically because federal funds are available (or expected to be available) to fund that same activity.
+Please contact the Grant Monitor for questions or concerns regarding this condition.

-53. Requirement to disclose whether recipient is designated "high risk" by a federal grant-making agency outside of DOJ
+57. Requirement to disclose whether recipient is designated "high risk" by a federal grant-making agency outside of DOJ